zetavg/chromium-website/site/chromium-os/developer-library/guides/device/developer-mode/index.md

 ## Enable Developer Mode

+Before entering developer mode it is important to understand that transitioning to or from developer mode will trigger a [Mode Transition Wipe] which wipes the stateful partition of the device.

 Modern ChromeOS devices can be put into developer mode by pressing [specific keys][debug buttons] while ChromeOS is booting: